Choosing a credit card that matches your lifestyle and spending habits is a simple way to save money on everyday purchases.

 By pairing certain cards together, you can maximize the amount of cash back you earn.
 Think about where you spend most, and then look for the specific cards that best match where you spend.

-For example, if you spend a good amount of money on dining out, you might benefit most from a card like the $0 annual fee Capital One SavorOne Cash Rewards credit card, which earns 3% on dining, as well as grocery stores, entertainment, and streaming.
-Then, for all of your spending not within those categories, you could use a card like the Wells Fargo Active Cash Card (also with no annual fee) to guarantee at least 2% cash rewards on purchases you make.
+For example, if you spend a good amount of money on dining out, you might benefit most from a card like the $0 annual fee Capital One SavorOne Cash Rewards Credit Card, which earns 3% on dining, as well as grocery stores, entertainment, and streaming.
+Then, for all of your spending not within those categories, you could use a card like the Wells Fargo Active Cash® Card to earn 2% cash rewards on purchases you make.

 But remember to seek out cards that suit your spending habits.
 If you don’t spend a good amount of money on dining out or entertainment, you won’t get as much out of the SavorOne, and may need to reevaluate your card choice.

 After you determine which cards suit your spending, the most important thing to keep in mind if you decide to combine credit cards is to pay down your balances in full and on time each month.
 Credit cards have very high interest rates, which can quickly wipe out even the highest cash back bonus rewards if you carry a balance.